Financial Independence · Retire Early

 The order of returns matters more than the average.

 Two retirees with identical average returns can land in radically different places depending on when the bad years hit.
 A crash in year one is devastating because every withdrawal locks in losses.
 The same crash in year fifteen is survivable.
 This is sequence of returns risk — the most underappreciated threat to early retirement.
+All projections use your expected real (inflation-adjusted) return.
+Withdrawals are in today's dollars.
+These simulations model portfolio depletion only — Social Security income is applied in Income in Retirement below.

 Portfolio depletion · three scenarios